 MSCP will create after school sports and athletic teams.
 The sports in which the school will field a team will depend on student and staff interest.
 All students who participate on a team must meet specific rules for academic eligibility, which require a minimum grade point average of 2.5 and no grades of "NP."
-Coaches may implement a higher GPA requirement.
 Additionally, students must meet behavioral and attendance requirements and must be present at school on game days in order to compete.